anhcu/Business-Owner-Note-Taker/README.md

 - [x] THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

   # Contact
+  If you have any question or would like to reach out plase [email](mailto:anhcu714@gmail.com).

 # Mock